Acupuncture for pets

 Part of why we advocate for an integrated approach to health is because we’re able to custom-tailor health treatments for our patients right while they’re in the room.
 For certain patients, we’ll conduct acupuncture and laser therapy treatments in the same day to maximize the benefits of the session.

-We’re also strong advocates for massage therapy with pets.
-If you’re interested in this form of treatment for your pet, please call our hospital and we’ll make a recommendation.
+We’re also strong advocates for massage therapy and chiropractic for pets.
+If you’re interested in this form of treatment for your pet, please call our hospital for a referral with our licensed canine massage therapist

 Your pet is unique.
 The success of acupuncture is dependent on many factors, including health, age, personality, and strength.
 Generally we encourage clients to have pets try multiple appointments before dismissing the form of treatment.